Shaken Not Stirred: a Martini 101 or How To Order A Martini

 So here’s how I judge whether the bar knows how to make the classic cocktail.
 Think of it as a Martini 101 or tips on how to order a martini.

-There should always be questions
+There should always be questions when ordering a martini

 When we’re visiting a bar for the first time, Lara will order something elaborate, exotic or local off the menu to test their creativity, while I stick to the martini to ensure they know their classics.
 When the bartender or waiter asks what I want, I just say “a martini, thanks” and wait for the questions.
 There should always be questions.
 If you’re not asked the following questions then use this as a guide to order the kind of martini you like.